infrawatch/service-telemetry-operator/ci/README.md

 The jobs in this repo have two base jobs:

-- stf-base-2node
+- `stf-base-2node`
-- stf-base
+- `stf-base`

 These two base jobs are split according to purpose: infrastructure provisioning and STF deployment.

 `stf-base-2node` inherits from jobs defined in [ci-framework](http://github.com/openstack-k8s-operators/ci-framework), [rdo-jobs](https://review.rdoproject.org/cgit/rdo-jobs/) and [rdo/config](https://review.rdoproject.org/cgit/config/) repos.
 This job configures the hosts used for running the jobs.
-It is expected that stf-base-2node should not be modified unless there are changes to the upstream jobs.
+It is expected that `stf-base-2node` should not be modified unless there are changes to the upstream jobs.

 `stf-base` inherits from `stf-base-2node`, and defines the stf-specific parts of the jobs (prepare hosts, build STF images, deploy STF, test STF).

-These jobs are abstract and cannot be run directly, however, they contain the plumbing that allows the deployment scenario and OPC version to be configured.
+These jobs are [abstract](https://zuul-ci.org/docs/zuul/latest/config/job.html#attr-job.abstract) and cannot be run directly, however, they contain the plumbing that allows the deployment scenario and OCP version to be configured.

-The scenario (`nightly_bundles`, `local_build`, `local_build-index_deploy`) is seledcted by passing a `scenario` var to the job.
+The scenario (`nightly_bundles`, `local_build`, `local_build-index_deploy`) is selected by passing a `scenario` [var to the job](https://zuul-ci.org/docs/zuul/latest/config/job.html#attr-job.vars).
 The OCP version is selected by changing the nodeset that is use in the job.

 The jobs are named to describe the combination of scenario and OCP version that is used in the job.